What is Scientific Management Theory?

-With the help of scientific management theory there is triple benefits for the consumers.
-Consumers pay fewer prices and are able to get best quality products.
+With the help of scientific management theory, there are triple benefits for the consumers.
+Consumers pay fewer prices and are able to get the best quality products.
 They are also able to attain better living standards.

 9. Efficiency increased:

 They follow early working methods and control where a management methodology developed for training, selecting and supervising them in a close manner.
 Since scientific selection and training methods follow, it leads to a workforce that is best and enhances efficiency.

 10. Best use of resources and development:

 With the scientific techniques followed, there is better utilization of resources this, in turn, leads to increased productivity.
 Wastage and inefficiency of all means are eradicated with the theory.
 Also with the help of scientific investigation, it leads to technological development.
 They also follow other quantitative techniques and modern studies are based.

 11. Beneficial to the nation:

 With the help of scientific management theory, there is enhanced beneficial aspects for the nation.
 Some of them are increased production and less cost of production, industrial harmony and peace, every phase of society meets the high standard of living, the national income is enhanced, and there is also quick industrial development with this theory.
 The role of Scientific management theory plays a crucial part in developing the nation.

 12. Less production time:

 Work in lesser time achieves with scientific management theory.
 The operations regarding productions are pre-established and lead to less production delays.

 13. Worker instructions:

 With the assistance of this theory, work carried out regularly according to pre-determined plans.
 Complete guidance and instructions provided to workers to carry on with work as planned.

 14. Good working conditions:

 A proper atmosphere for working and conditions are developed with scientific management theory.
 Proper working schedules are followed with ventilation; adequate lighting, rest pauses, with proper safety, and other facilities are provided to patients.